Empowering engineers with digital twin Drill & Blast predictions

 “There are other kinds of digital twin models too; there are digital twins where the underlying engineering model is physics based and there are even empirical models, but MAXTA‘s applications are 100% machine learning-based.
 Some of that is supervised and some is unsupervised.”

-MAXTA is the world’s first digital twin portal for optimisation and gives access to a suite of mine-to-mill and pit-to-port applications along the entire value chain.
-By integrating 3-D geological data, with data from blasting, fragmentation and fleet operations, the applications within MAXTA can accurately predict concentrator performance in response to changing conditions.
+MAXTA digital twin orebody learning gives access to a suite of mine-to-mill and pit-to-port applications along the entire value chain.
+By fusing 3-D geological and blasting data the application can accurately predict downstream performance including; dig-rates, crusher throughput and downtime as well as plant throughput and carbon emissions.

 Drill and blast engineers can quickly run multiple simulations to evaluate the effect of different drill and blast designs upon dig rate and crusher throughput.